 With what?

-As the administration moves forward with repealing financial regulations and possibly rolling back Dodd-Frank, what guarantees can you make to Nevadans that those actions won't lead banks and investment banks to re-engage with the risky financial behaviors that tanked our economy the last time and left taxpayers here on the hook to bail those banks out.
+As the administration moves forward with repealing financial regulations and possibly rolling back Dodd-Frank, what guarantees can you make to Nevadans that those actions won't lead banks and investment banks to re-engage with the risky financial behaviors that tanked our economy the last time and left taxpayers here on the hook to bail those banks out?

-Uh it we we we got what we wanted.
+We got what we wanted.

 You correct me if I'm wrong.

-Flynn's a great guy, it was doing a great job.
+He was doing a great job.

-He didn't do anything illegal, he didn't do anything unethical.
+He didn't do anything unethical.

 He just didn't tell the truth to the vice president.